 The Philippines is an affordable place to visit.
 You will find that there is a good range of accommodation that is budget-friendly.
-Food and alcohol in the Philippines is nothing special but it is cheap especially at the night markets.
+Food and alcohol in the Philippines are nothing special but it is cheap, especially at the night markets.

-Transportation is all so affordability but flights can be a little pricey but bus, taxis and boats are cheap.
+Transportation is all so affordability but flights can be a little pricey but buses, taxis, and boats are cheap.

 Beaches And Islands

 The Philippines has over 7,500 islands over 2,000 of which are inhabited.
 This also means there is a lot of beaches that stretch from coast to coast.
 There is no shortage of islands that are unspoiled by development that you can visit and there is no shortage of amazing snorkeling sites.

 Filipino Are Friendly